Moutaz Al-Khayyat

-Moutaz Al-Khayyat (born 31 December 1983) is a Qatari businessman based in Doha, Qatar.
-He is the chairman of Power International Holding and UCC Holding, a company involved in global building and contracting.
-He is a founder partner and chairman of Baladna Food Industries and chairman of Estithmar Holding.
+Moutaz Al-Khayyat (born 16 April 1983) is a Syrian-Qatari billionaire entrepreneur based in Doha, Qatar.
+He is the Board Chairman of Power International Holding, a Qatari-based conglomerate that operates across energy, construction, industries, telecommunication, agriculture and food services, real estate, and hospitality.
+He is a founding partner and chairman of Baladna Food Industries and chairman of Estithmar Holding.
+According to Bloomberg, Moutaz and his brother Ramez Al-Khayyat have a net worth surpassing $7 billion.

-Early life
+Early life and education

-Al-Khayyat was educated at the University of the West of Scotland.
-Al-Khayyat’s father was Mohamad Raslan Al Khayyat, who founded Al Khayyat Contracting and Trading in 1983, which undertook several large construction projects in the Middle East.
+Al-Khayyat obtained his degree in Business from the University of the West of Scotland.

 Career

-In 2011, Al-Khayyat and his brother Ramez Al-Khayyat founded UCC Holding in Qatar from Al Khayyat Contracting and Trading.
+In 2011, Al-Khayyat and his brother, Ramez Al-Khayyat, co-founded Power International Holding (PIH) and UCC Holding.
+It has undertaken several large development projects, including the Banana Island resort, the Mall of Qatar, the Waldorf Astoria Maldives Ithaafushi, and Lekhwiya Sports Complex, which was developed as part of the 2022 Football World Cup.

 In March 2014, Al-Khayyat co-founded Baladna Food Industries.
-In November 2019, Baladna launched its initial public offering on the Qatar Stock Exchange which received substantial interest.
-Al Khayyat rose to prominence during the Qatar Diplomatic Crisis between 2017 and 2021 as the 'man who airlifted 4,000 dairy cows' into the country to bypass the blockade into the country by Saudi Arabia, United Arab Emirates, Bahrain and Egypt.
+In November 2019, Al-Khayyat oversaw the launch of the initial public offering (IPO) of Baladna Food Industries on the Qatar Stock Exchange, which received substantial interest.
+Al-Khayyat rose to prominence between 2017 and 2021 as the 'man who airlifted 4,000 dairy cows' into the country.

-In April 2022, Al-Khayyat was appointed chairman of Estithmar Holding QPSC, a listed company on the Qatar Stock Exchange, in April 2022.
+In April 2022, Al-Khayyat was appointed chairman of Estithmar Holding QPSC, a listed company on the Qatar Stock Exchange.

-Al-Khayyat is the chairman of Aura Group, which operates in the food and beverage sector and family entertainment outlets in Qatar.
-He is also the chairman of Assets, a real estate company in the residential, hospitality and commercial sectors.
+Al-Khayyat is the chairman of Aura Group, which operates in the hospitality sector and family entertainment outlets in Qatar.
+He is also the chairman of Assets Group, a real estate development company operating across residential, hospitality, and commercial sectors.
+He currently presides as Chairman over all affiliated companies within Power International Holding (PIH), including UCC Holding, Baladna, Assets Real Estate Development, Aura Group, and TMT Group.